-A tooth extraction is a procedure performed by a dentist or an oral surgeon if a tooth is infected, damaged beyond repair, or causing other problems within the mouth.
+A tooth extraction procedure is performed by a dentist or an oral surgeon if a tooth is infected, damaged beyond repair, or causing other problems within the mouth.
 Having a tooth pulled is generally a simple and comfortable procedure, although the healing process may take several weeks for larger or infected teeth.

 Extractions can be performed on a tooth at any stage in life, including baby teeth, permanent teeth, and wisdom teeth.
 For baby teeth and some permanent teeth, a dentist will use a local anesthetic, which numbs the area around the tooth before it is removed.
-Often, this procedure is relatively painless and healing takes only a few days.
+Often, this procedure is relatively painless, and healing takes only a few days.
 For infected or painful teeth, impacted teeth, or larger permanent teeth like molars and wisdom teeth, your dentist may recommend a general anesthetic, which allows you to sleep through the procedure free of pain.
 Healing for these larger extractions can take one to two weeks.

 If a tooth is impacted (fully or partially under the gums) or especially difficult to remove, a dentist will remove the surrounding gum to dislodge the tooth.
-These procedures are almost always performed with a strong general anesthesia.
+These procedures are almost always performed with strong general anesthesia.

 Benefits of Tooth Extraction

 A dentist will recommend a tooth extraction if a root canal or other minor procedure cannot repair the damages to the tooth.
-Teeth are extracted in order to create a healthier or more aesthetically pleasing smile.
+Teeth are extracted to create a healthier or more aesthetically pleasing smile.

 - Even Spacing.
-If teeth become misaligned due to overcrowding, your dentist may recommend extraction of one or more teeth.
+If teeth become misaligned due to overcrowding, your dentist may recommend the extraction of one or more teeth.
 This will allow for even spacing between the teeth, a healthier bite, and less pain.

 Wisdom Teeth Extraction